Church of San Francisco, Cusco: Convent

 View of the church from Sacsayhuamán.
 The Colegio Ciencias and Arco de Santa Clara are visible in the background, along with the bell tower of Santa Clara Convent.

 Adjacent to the church is the Franciscan convent, originally built with four cloisters.
 The first houses the chapter room and sacristy.
 The second served—and still serves—as the location of Colegio San Francisco de Asís (Cusco).
 Briefly, in the 19th century, it also housed the Colegio Educandas.
 The third cloister was used as a novitiate, while the fourth was demolished after being ceded to the Peruvian government for the Colegio Ciencias, which remains on the site.

-Inside the convent is the enormous painting "Genealogy of the Franciscan Order," measuring 12 meters in height and 9 meters in width.
-Painted by Juan Espinoza de los Monteros in 1699, it depicts 12 branches of the Franciscan Order, 683 figures, 224 coats of arms, and 203 biographical inscriptions.
+The convent's museum is open to the public from Monday to Saturday.
+Inside the museum is a painting which depicts the "Genealogy of the Franciscan Order".
+Measuring 12 meters in height and 9 meters in width and painted by Juan Espinoza de los Monteros in 1655, it shows St Francis at the core of the order's "family tree", and 12 branches representing the Franciscan Order, 683 figures, 224 coats of arms, and 203 biographical inscriptions.
+The burial crypts can also be accessed from the museum.